ethereum/remix-ide/docs/solidity_editor.md

 - Add virtual or override
 - Marking a contract abstract

+A Quick Fix option is available when there is a blue dot in Editor - like in the image below.

-In the image below, the license has been left out.
-After compilation, a warning is triggered and a blue dot appears.
+In this example, the license has been left out.
+After compilation, a warning is triggered and a Quick Fix blue dot appears.

 ![](images/a-editor-qf-license.png)

-When you click on the blue dot, there are a few options:
+When you click on the blue dot, a popup menu appears.
+In this case of a missing license, these are the options:

 ![](images/a-editor-qf-license-options5.png)

 If you can’t get the Quick Fix blue dot to appear, try clicking on the number for the line where the error occurs.

 ## Gas Estimates